 For more than ten years the OLHCHH has promoted the ‘Principles of a Healthy Home’ during National Healthy Homes Month.
-It’s not surprising many of these principles are about maintaining good IAQ.
-In fact, number one the list is Keep Your Home Dry, because moisture promotes mold and fungal growth.
+It’s not surprising that many of these principles are about maintaining good IAQ.
+In fact, number one on the list is Keep Your Home Dry, because moisture promotes mold and fungal growth.
 These will increase allergen and asthma triggers making it hard for occupants who suffer from these health conditions.
 Number two is Keep Your Home Clean from pests, dust, and exposure to contaminants.
 Finally, to round out the top 3 IAQ related principles for a healthy home is number six, Keep Your Home Ventilated with a fresh air supply for improved respiratory health.

 Do-It-Yourself Test Kits

 Building Health Check has many specific kinds of IAQ test kits to help you maintain a healthy home.
 Above all, these kits are easy to use and include laboratory analysis with a detailed report of the findings.
 Using a DIY test kit can help to identify and determine how much of a contaminant is present in the area sampled.
 Then a report helps make plans to remedy any IAQ issues.
 There are kits for detecting Allergens, Bacteria, Dust Mites, Formaldehyde, Mold, Mycotoxin, and more.

 The scope of the issue will determine the path needed for remediation.
 For example, if there is mold growing in your ducts or HVAC system then, it’s best to contact professionals to hygienically clean the contaminated areas.

 Best Maintenance Practices for Your Home or Property

 It’s always a good idea to have a well-managed plan for keeping a clean house.
 A normal routine of topical cleaning, dusting, vacuuming, mopping, etc. sets a solid foundation for a healthy home.
 But there are ways to go above and beyond.